Learning Objectives

 Each polypeptide is assembled as a linear chain of amino acids covalently linked by peptide bonds.
 As this chain is being assembled (each subsequent amino acid is bonded onto the free carboxyl-terminus of the nascent polypeptide chain), the polypeptide chain begins to fold.

 Biologists distinguish 4 levels of protein structure.
-Students should be able to identify the four levels of protein structure, and the molecular forces or interactions responsible for stabilizing each level of structure.
+You should be able to identify the four levels of protein structure, and the molecular forces or interactions responsible for stabilizing each level of structure.

 Four levels of protein structure